FAQs ENERGIZE WARWICK

 Download an application

-Fill in a NYSERDA application and submit on-line
+Fill in the NYSERDA application and submit on-line, or by mail.

-Check this list of the five recommended contractors for Warwick to fill in on the application.
-If you would like help choosing one, you may email Geoff.
+Check this list of recommended contractors for Warwick to fill in on the application.
+If you would like help choosing one, you may email Bill.

 Get your energy bills for the last year or two from your utility, by visiting Orange & Rockland Utility, and clicking on My Account.
 Enter your customer account number, click on View Billing History and then NYSE, and print it.
 If you use oil or propane, contact your oil/propane service company for a summary of the last two years, and include it with the application form.